Ian144/Ian144.github.io/ADTs.md

 ## Codesize FsFIX vs QuickfixN

-    NOTE TO SELF - THIS MAY NOT BE BEING FAIR TO QUICKFIX, as FsFIX WILL REQUIRE Make<MSGNAME> TO HAVE THE SAME CONVENIENCE
+    NOTE TO SELF - THIS MAY NOT BE BEING FAIR TO QUICKFIX, as FsFIX WILL REQUIRE Make<MSGNAME> TO HAVE THE SAME CONVENIENCE WHICH MEANS ADDING

     quickfixN message definitions: 14.4MB in 94 files quickfixN message definitions: